thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:13:35]
 **Bradley:**
 Study these 3 or 4 blog posts from your project knowledge base.
 And I want you to extract like 2 or 3 attributes for style, tone and voice with examples from Laney's previous blog post.
-And then after that, I want you to do a thinking step for how you can basically, basically, like, execute this rhetorical structure in a way that matches up with the prep the page outline and is written in Laney's own style, tone and voice without, like creating too much repetition or redundancies.
+And then after that, I want you to do a thinking step for how you can basically, basically, like, execute this rhetorical structure in a way that matches up with the "prep the page outline" and is written in Laney's own style, tone and voice without, like creating too much repetition or redundancies.
 Right.
 Anyway, I was recapping.

 ### Importance of Flexibility in Writing Rhythm